 Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 131).
+See Naming the PDU (on page 132).

-- 2. Click Reset All Active Energy Counters in the Settings section. - 3.
-Click Yes on the confirmation message.
-Now all 'Active Energy' readings on the PX are reset to 0 (zero) Wh.
+- 2. Click Reset All Active Energy Counters in the Settings section. - Click Yes on the confirmation message.
+Now all 'Active Energy' readings on the PX3TS are reset to 0 (zero) Wh.

 Tip: You can also reset the active energy readings of an individual inlet.
-See Resetting Inlet Active Energy Readings (on page 225).
+See Resetting Inlet Active Energy Readings (on page 209).
+For PX3TS-5000 series, you can even reset the active energy readings of specific outlets only.
+See Resetting Outlet Active Energy Readings (on page 227).